mongodb/mongo-java-examples/README.md

 - `javax.net.ssl.trustStore` - points to the JKS Trust Store file holding the CA certificate
 - `javax.net.ssl.keyStore` - points to the PKCS12 Key Store file holding the Client's certificate

-Classes in the `sslcontext` demonstrate implementation of the same use cases but with configuration of the [MongoClient](https://mongodb.github.io/mongo-java-driver/4.1/apidocs/mongodb-driver-sync/com/mongodb/client/MongoClient.html) object with custom [SSLContext](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html)
+Classes in the `sslcontext` demonstrate implementation of the same use cases but [MongoClient](https://mongodb.github.io/mongo-java-driver/4.1/apidocs/mongodb-driver-sync/com/mongodb/client/MongoClient.html) object is configured with the custom [SSLContext](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html)